AdobeDocs/experience-manager-xml-documentation-learn.en/help/courses/course-2/recap.md

 ---
-title: Recap of Output Generation with XML Documentation
+title: Recap of Output Generation with [!DNL XML Documentation]
-description: Recap of Output Generation with XML Documentation for Adobe Experience Manager
+description: Recap of Output Generation with [!DNL XML Documentation] for Adobe Experience Manager
 exl-id: 624b53a4-a5c3-4066-a7b9-9a913ccde93d
 ---
 # Recap